YutaMoriJP/kantan-components-docs/docs/tutorial-basics/Modal.md

       {open ? (
         <Modal handleClose={onClose} color="rgb(204, 204, 204)">
           {/* apply custom style here*/}
+          {/*Note that the color prop and the background color of your own CSS should match*/}
           <article className="box-space">
             <h1>Newsletter</h1>
             <p>Please consider subscribing to our newsletter.</p>